inaka/elvis_core/doc_rules/elvis_text_style/no_redundant_blank_lines.md

 ## Options

 - `max_lines :: integet().`
-  - default: 1 (1 means 2 blank lines after each other)
+  - default: 1 (meaning 2 consecutive blank lines are allowed, but not 3)

 ## Example